chaitu65c/reddit_guide/README.md

 - **Low Level Programming /C**: Teaches you what coding used to be like in the old days.

+- **Computer Architecture**: You learn what makes a computer a computer including things like logic gates, x86 Assembly, registers, memory, and more.

 #### Must Take (While these classes may be optional in the curriculum, you will use the knowledge gained in these classes throughout your career)